OntoUML/ontouml-models/scripts/process-new-model-submission.md

 - the target folder is a direct child of `models/`;
 - `metadata.yaml`, `ontology.json`, and `ontology.vpp` exist as files;
-- `ontology.json` is UTF-8 JSON with a top-level object;
+- `ontology.json` is JSON with a top-level object; BOM-free UTF-8 is preserved byte-for-byte, a UTF-8 BOM is removed, and text that fails strict UTF-8 decoding is converted using the Windows-1252 fallback only after JSON validation succeeds;
 - `ontology.vpp` exists, is non-empty, and has a valid filename shape;
 - at least one `.png` diagram exists in `original-diagrams/` or `new-diagrams/`;
 - each `.png` diagram has a PNG signature and IHDR header;